rx-78-3/TaskManagement/README.md

 # Solutions justification

--The project structure is simplified, everything is in one project.
+- The project structure is simplified, everything is in one project.
 I don't see any point in complicating the structure since the requirements are quite simple.
--For the same reason, the project does not use logging.
+- For the same reason, the project does not use logging.
--For the same reason, the project is not documented.
+- For the same reason, the project is not documented.
--The same goes for resource files and localization.
+- The same goes for resource files and localization.

 I indicate this because some test task examiners require all of this (and even more).